-Why You Must Learn From Practicing Masters:
+Why You Must Learn From Practising Masters:

 In today’s fast-changing world, theories and assumptions must be regularly applied and tested to be validated.
-The reality is that many teachers who don’t actively practice their craft end up teaching yesterday’s solutions to today’s problems.
+The reality is that many teachers who don’t actively practise their craft end up teaching yesterday’s solutions to today’s problems.

 It won’t happen overnight but if you approach the mentorship relationship with emotional intelligence and persist over time, you can build a relationship with nearly anyone you choose.
 Many people give up too soon and persistence speaks to your character.

 Once a relationship has been established, you can get creative and find mutually beneficial ways to help each other.
-The fact is many of the best and brightest people want to give back but the master will only appear when the student is ready.
+The fact is that many of the best and brightest people want to give back but a master only appears when the student is ready.